-Field Description Your Action Auto Channel Selection Automatically adjusts the channel using the ChannelFly option.
-For ChannelFly , set the Channel Change Frequency and Full Optimization Period .
-6G BSS Min Rate Forces client devices to both be closer to the AP and to use higher, more efficient rates when you increase the BSS minimum rate above the default (all rates) setting.
-The BSS minimum rate is the lowest data rate supported on the WLAN.
-When OFDM-only is enabled, it takes higher priority than BSS minimum rate settings.
-Select one of the following options: 6G Mgmt Tx Rate Sets the transmit rate for management frame types such as beacon and probes.
+Field Description Your Action 6G Mgmt Tx Rate Sets the transmit rate for management frame types such as beacon and probes.
 Select one of the following options: Multicast Rate Limiting Multicast rate limit can be configured at WLAN level.
 The UplinkDownlink values are displayed only if the multicast rate limit is enabled.
 The Downlink traffic is limited to 50% of the configured multicast rate limiting.
-For example, if multicast rate limiting downlink traffic is set to 6Mbps, only ~50%, .i.e.
-3.00Mbps to 4.00Mbps traffic passes.
+For example, if multicast rate limiting downlink traffic is set to 6Mbps, only 50%, for example: 3.00Mbps to 4.00Mbps traffic passes.
 This limit is only for downlink and is not affected by BSS Min Rate setting.
 NOTE SSID Rate Limit always takes precedence, if, Mutlicast Rate Limit is also configured.
 Select the Uplink and Downlink check boxes and enter the limiting rates in Mbps, respectively.
 Range: 1 through 100 Mbps.
 NOTE The Multicast Rate Limit value cannot exceed SSID Rate Limit values for respective Uplink and Downlink direction.
-Configuration > Band/Spectrum Configuration > Low er 5 GHz Channelization Indicates the channel width.
-Set the channel width used during transmission: Auto, 20, 40, 80 and 160.
+Band/Spectrum Configuration > Lower 5 GHz 1 Channelization Helps manage and allocate radio frequency resources.
+A lower channel width allows the zone to potentially serve more clients, whereas a higher channel width improves throughput, but potentially serves fewer clients and increases the possibility of interference.
+Prior to SmartZone release 7.0.0, the Auto setting defaulted to 80 MHz channelization.
+Beginning in SmartZone release 7.0.0, the Auto setting defaults to 40 MHz channelization.
+Set the channel bandwidth used during transmission: Auto, 20, 40, 80 and 160.
+NOTE By default, for the Country Code Indonesia, the Channelization width is set to 20 MHz only for outdoor APs.
 Channel Indicates the channel to use.
 Select the required options for the Indoor and Outdoor APs.
 Allow DFS Channels Allows ZoneFlex APs to use DFS channels.
 Click to enable the option.
 Allow Indoor Channels Allows outdoor APs to use channels regulated as for indoor use only.
 Click to enable the option.
 Auto Cell Sizing Enables the AP to share information on interference seen by each other and dynamically adjust their radio Tx power and Rx parameters to minimize interference.
 Enabling this option disables the TX Power Adjustment configuration.
 NOTE Ensure that Background Scan is enabled.
 Select the option.